 Alright, so you have your hosting all setup, you’ve chosen your theme and imported it to your site, and you have to figure out where to go from here.

-If you don’t have either of these setup, check out these posts: Hosting setup and Theme Selection.
-Assuming you are good to go, follow along below to get a good idea of where to start for your blog or site and how to make changes to your site.
+Assuming you are good to go, follow along below to get a good idea of where to start to make changes to your site.

 If you have purchased a premium theme, there is likely some great theme documentation you should also follow along with that will allow you to get a default site setup that you can then customize from there.